datacamp-content-public/courses-anomaly-detection-in-python/slides/chapter_1_d91f4543e9bba8946b450fbc3beaa543.md

 `@script`
 You may be familiar with clustering.
-K Nearest Neighbors (KNN)
+K Nearest Neighbors (KNN) appears to do the job for us as you can see in this image and training a model will help in categorizing with which cluster this red dot belongs.

+But anomaly detection removes us a step from categorization and enters the realm of "what if this is erroneous or doesn't belong?".
+This categorization is actually a step past where you may detect this anomaly.
+Also you may opt to remove or include that point in your further analysis.

 ---